Due to hurricane Ian our corporate office is closed so customer service is limited. We appreciate your patience.

 1. Maintain Healthy Iodine Levels

-Iodine has major significance in the production of thyroid hormones, T3 and T4, as well as thyroid stimulating hormone.
 Thyroid cells absorb iodine and combine it with the amino acid tyrosine to create T3 and T4.
-So, if you got tested for iron deficiency, the production of these hormones goes below the expected capacity, which impacts thyroid function.
+If you get tested for iron deficiency, the production of these hormones goes below the expected capacity, which leads to hypothyroidism (underactive thyroid).

 Since the human body cannot produce iodine, your primary sources are the food and supplements you take.
 Increase your consumption of seafood, sea vegetables, and animal-based protein to maintain healthy levels of iodine.
-Learn more about these foods as you read on.

 1. Include Selenium-Rich Foods in Your Diet

-Like iodine, you can get selenium from animal-based protein foods, certain nuts, and seafood.
-If you have hypothyroidism, consult your doctor regarding increasing selenium in your diet, especially if you have low iodine levels.
-Incompatible supplementation can exacerbate hypothyroidism instead of treating it.
+If you have hypothyroidism, consult your doctor regarding increasing selenium in your diet, especially if you also have low iodine levels.
+Incompatible supplementation2 can exacerbate hypothyroidism instead of treating it.

 1. Increase Your Probiotics

-1. Cut Back on Your Sugar Intake
+1. Reduce Your Sugar Intake

-In a 2021 study published in BMC Medicine, it was documented that high amounts of insulin can trigger thyroid tissue hyperplasia, leading to nodule formation and thyroid gland enlargement.
-Moreover, multiple studies continue to support the close link between thyroid dysfunction and type 2 diabetes.
+High sugar in the blood prompts the pancreas to release more insulin – the hormone that regulates glucose.
+In a study published in BMC Medicine, it was documented that high amounts of insulin4 can trigger thyroid tissue hyperplasia, leading to nodule formation and thyroid gland enlargement.

 1. Exercise Regularly

-Physical activity boosts metabolism when done consistently.
-Exercise requires more energy, prompting the conversion of stored fats to create additional energy currency.
+When you exercise it requires more energy, prompting the conversion of stored fats to create additional energy currency.
 In this process, the thyroid gland will produce more hormones to regulate the metabolic process.

 Thus, those with underactive thyroid glands should seriously consider an exercise plan as part of their natural treatment pursuit.
-In some studies, aerobic exercises showed increased concentration of T3 and T4 in the blood.
-These exercises include walking, cycling, swimming, running, and jumping rope.
+Aerobic exercises6, in particular, can increase the concentration of T3 and T4 in the blood.

 1. Manage Your Stress